spyatthehatch/advent/README.md

 Perhaps when this year is over, I'll go through the previous years' advent challenges and attempt to find some elegant solutions.

+<h3>Spoiler Alert</h3>
-SPOILER ALERT: These are solutions that worked for my input sets.
+These are solutions that worked for my input sets.
 Be advised that you may discover answers to questions you don't want answered.

+<h3>Personal Stats</h3>
 <pre>
       -------Part 1--------   -------Part 2--------
 Day       Time  Rank  Score       Time  Rank  Score